GDWoody/Pixel-Controllers/bbb_16/BBB_16v2_DIY.md

 You can now complete the boards with the additional parts you ordered from LCSC.com

-* Install the parts with the corrcet orientation
+* Install the parts with the correct orientation

 * Make sure you install LED 2 with the correct polarity!